 - Why have you chosen AFI?
 What do you hope to gain from this particular program and what are your plans upon completion of your degree or certificate?

-Given the large number of applications received each year, the Committee is unable to review more than 20 minutes of any one moving image submission.
-Examples of work should be no longer than 15 to 20 minutes in length.
-There is no mimimum length requirement, although pieces shorter than 5 minutes may not provide the best example of narrative filmmaking.
+- Given the large number of applications received each year, the Committee is unable to review more than 20 minutes of any one moving image submission.
+Examples of work should be no longer than 15 to 20 minutes in length (40 minutes total for two samples.)
+There is no minimum length requirement, although pieces shorter than 5 minutes may not provide the best example of narrative filmmaking.
 If the original is more than 20 minutes in length, please cue the piece up to the portion that best demonstrates a talent for storytelling.
-Please call the Admissions Office if you need further clarification on this point.
+Please call the Admissions Office at 323.856.7628 if you need further clarification on this point.

-The application must be complete with the above in order to be considered for review.
-International applicants must submit a TOEFL score if English is not
+- The application must be complete with the signed and dated Submission Agreement in order to be considered for review.

 If you have more specific questions about the application process or the Conservatory, please contact the Admissions Office at 323.856.7628 or you may inquire via e-mail at admissions@AFI.com.